The Gazette (band): 2018–2019: Ninth, Tours and Departure from PS Company

 The Gazette released their ninth studio album, Ninth, on June 13, 2018.
-To complement the release, a music video for the prologue track, "Falling," debuted on their official site on March 10—also marking their 16th anniversary—and then on YouTube on March 16.
-When the album was released as a download, Ninth topped the iTunes rock charts in Belarus, Finland, France, Hungary, Poland, Turkey and Sweden, and reached top ten in Bulgaria, Germany, Italy, Netherlands, Portugal, Russia, Slovakia and Spain.
+To complement the release, a music video for the prologue track, "Falling", debuted on their official web site on March 10—also marking their 16th anniversary—and then on YouTube on March 16.
+When the album was released digitally, Ninth topped the iTunes rock charts in Belarus, Finland, France, Hungary, Poland, Turkey and Sweden, and reached top ten in Bulgaria, Germany, Italy, Netherlands, Portugal, Russia, Slovakia and Spain.

-On June 29, 2018, The Gazette announced that they have established their own independent company "HERESY Inc.", and have departed from PS COMPANY Co.
-Ltd.

-On July 19, 2018, the first phase of their Ninth Tours started (LIVE TOUR 18-19 PHASE #01: PHENOMENON) in Hall type of venues in Japan.
-The phase ended on September 4, 2018.
+On June 29, 2018, the Gazette announced that they established their own independent company, Heresy Inc., and departed PS Company.
+On July 19, the first phase of their Ninth Tours started (Live Tour 18-19 Phase #01: Phenomemon) in hall-type venues in Japan.
+It ended on September 4, 2018.

-On November 6, 2019, the second phase of the tours started (LIVE TOUR 18-19 THE NINTH PHASE #02: ENHANCEMENT) in medium-sized venues in Japan.
-This phase ended on December 11, 2018, with the announcement about phase #04 following.
+On November 6, 2018, the second phase of the tours started (Live Tour 18-19 The Ninth Phase #02: Enhancement) in medium-sized venues in Japan.
+It ended on December 11, 2018.

-In December 2018, The Gazette announced their WORLD TOUR 19 THE NINTH PHASE #04 -99.999- which will begin in April 2019, including performances in the US, Canada, Mexico, Argentina, Chile, Brazil, UK, France, Germany, and Russia.

-On February 1, 2019, the third phase began (LIVE TOUR 18-19 THE NINTH PHASE #03: 激情は獰猛～GEKIJOU WA DOUMOU～) and took place in smaller venues that offered a more intimate feeling between the fans and the band.
-It finished just as it started with special live performances limited to fanclub members, on March 20, 2019.
+On February 1, 2019, the third phase began (Live Tour 18-19 The Ninth Phase #03: Gekijou wa Doumou) and took place in smaller venues that offered a more intimate feeling between the fans and the band.
+It finished just as it started, with special live performances limited to fanclub members, on March 20, 2019.